tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/03_03_01_Discovery_NewMatchingRule_Landing.md

 [Data Matching Type](03_03_03_Discovery_NewMatchingRule_Data.md)

-The Data Matching Type lets you narrow your view to the data themselves under each column.
+The Data Matching Type lets you narrow your view to the data itself under each column.
 This rule compares data in the database for each column using a set of predefined values.

 [Data Function Matching Type](03_03_04_Discovery_NewMatchingRule_DataFunction.md)